MiliAxe/vimworkshop/slides.md

 ---

-## Hopefully by the end of this workshop...
+## Hopefully by the end of this workshop

 - I have convinced you to give Vim a try :)
   - Or at least you have learned something new out of the university's curriculum